Ventilators – An Overview within the Covid-19 Context

 Unprecedented times call for unprecedented measures.
 Unconventional ways to stem the ventilator shortage turning to war-time solutions and companies like GM, Dyson and Rolls Royce to start producing the essential breathing equipment.

-Dyson, a British manufacturer of vacuum cleaners and other household appliances, has deployed their infrastructure and technology know-how to develop a medical ventilator that they coined CoVent.
+Dyson, a British manufacturer of vacuum cleaners and other household appliances, has deployed its infrastructure and technology know-how to develop a medical ventilator that they coined CoVent.
 The famous household appliance manufacturer plans to fill a major order for the new device from the British National Health Service (NHS).

 Dyson has pledged to produce 10,000 of its new CoVent machines for the British National Health Service (NHS) and will thereafter be able to export the device to other countries across the globe.